-- \ Subsidiaries not audited by Crowe Malaysia PLT. - # The auditors' reports on the audited financial statements of the subsidiaries contained an emphasis on the reliance of these subsidiaries on the continuing financial support from the Company and/or bankers in order to continue operating as going concerns. - ^ These companies are considered subsidiaries although the Company does not own more than 50% of its equity shares because the financing and operating policies are governed by the Board which is controlled by the Company. - @ During the financial year, the Group's effective ownership in Favelle Favco Berhad increased through acquisition of shares from open market by the Company. - + During the financial year, the subsidiary has been placed under members' voluntary liquidation and was deregistered from the local Registrar of Companies.
+- Subsidiaries not audited by Crowe Malaysia PLT. - # The auditors' reports on the audited financial statements of the subsidiaries contained an emphasis on the reliance of these subsidiaries on the continuing financial support from the Company and/or bankers in order to continue operating as going concerns. - ^ These companies are considered subsidiaries although the Company does not own more than 50% of its equity shares because the financing and operating policies are governed by the Board which is controlled by the Company. - @ During the financial year, the Group's effective ownership in Favelle Favco Berhad increased through acquisition of shares from open market by the Company. - + During the financial year, the subsidiary has been placed under members' voluntary liquidation and was deregistered from the local Registrar of Companies.

 During the financial year, the Company has assessed the recoverable amount of investments in subsidiaries due to the decline in net assets position and continuing losses incurred by certain subsidiaries as at the end of the current reporting period.
-An impairment loss of RM8,370,000 (2021: RM4,578,000) was provided on the cost of investments.
+A (reversal)/impairment loss of (RM14,510,000) (2022: RM8,370,000) was reversed/provided on the cost of investments.